Why Stay During A Hurricane? Because It's Not As Simple As 'Get Out'

 Many people have told Behr's researchers that they saw hurricanes as an opportunity to boost their incomes.

 "There's often an opportunity to make extra cash," Behr said.
-Some get a side-hustle, like clearing debris from people's yards.
-Others --especially those working in service and construction industries — feel like they have no choice.
+Some get a side hustle, like clearing debris from people's yards.
+Others — especially those working in service and construction industries — feel like they have no choice.

 "Many folks are employed in auto repair, roofing, remodeling, siding," Behr said.
-"And many employers told them, 'when this storm passes, I need you to work 16 to 18 hours, and if you leave and can't get back in, you'll be out of a job.'
+"And many employers told them, 'When this storm passes, I need you to work 16 to 18 hours, and if you leave and can't get back in, you'll be out of a job.'
 Those people stay."

 3. Anchors and tethers